Cameroon: Languages

-Both English and French are official languages, although French is by far the most understood language (more than 80%).
+The official percentage of French and English speakers by the Presidency of Cameroon is estimated to be 70% and 30% respectively.
 German, the language of the original colonisers, has long since been displaced by French and English.
 Cameroonian Pidgin English is the lingua franca in the formerly British-administered territories.
 A mixture of English, French, and Pidgin called Camfranglais has been gaining popularity in urban centres since the mid-1970s.

-In addition to the colonial languages, there are approximately 250 other languages spoken by nearly 20 million Cameroonians.
-It is because of this that Cameroon is considered one of the most linguistically diverse countries in the world.
+In addition to the official languages, there are between 250 and 280 languages spoken by nearly 20 million Cameroonians.
+The number of languages makes Cameroon one of the most linguistically diverse countries in the world.

-In 2017 there were language protests by the anglophone population against perceived oppression by francophone speakers.
+In 2017, there were language protests by the Anglophone population against perceived oppression by francophone speakers.
 The military was deployed against the protesters and people were killed, hundreds imprisoned and thousands fled the country.
 This culminated in the declaration of an independent Republic of Ambazonia, which has since evolved into the Anglophone Crisis.
 It is estimated that by June 2020, 740,000 people had been internally displaced as a result of this crisis.

 Religion

 Cameroon has a high level of religious freedom and diversity.
-The predominant faith is Christianity, practised by about two-thirds of the population, while Islam is a significant minority faith, adhered to by about one-fourth.
+The majority faith is Christianity, practised by about two-thirds of the population, while Islam is a significant minority faith, adhered to by about one-fourth.
 In addition, traditional faiths are practised by many.
 Muslims are most concentrated in the north, while Christians are concentrated primarily in the southern and western regions, but practitioners of both faiths can be found throughout the country.
 Large cities have significant populations of both groups.
 Muslims in Cameroon are divided into Sufis, Salafis, Shias, and non-denominational Muslims.

 People from the North-West and South-West provinces, which used to be a part of British Cameroons, have the highest proportion of Protestants.
 The French-speaking regions of the southern and western regions are largely Catholic.
-Southern ethnic groups predominantly follow Christian or traditional African animist beliefs, or a syncretic combination of the two.
+Southern ethnic groups predominantly follow Christian or traditional African animist beliefs or a syncretic combination of the two.
 People widely believe in witchcraft, and the government outlaws such practices.
 Suspected witches are often subject to mob violence.
 The Islamist jihadist group Ansar al-Islam has been reported as operating in North Cameroon.

-In the northern regions, the locally dominant Fulani ethnic group is mostly Muslim, but the overall population is fairly evenly divided among Muslims, Christians, and followers of indigenous religious beliefs (called Kirdi ("pagan") by the Fulani).
+In the northern regions, the locally dominant Fulani ethnic group is almost completely Muslim, but the overall population is fairly evenly divided among Muslims, Christians, and followers of indigenous religious beliefs (called Kirdi ("pagan") by the Fulani).
 The Bamum ethnic group of the West Region is largely Muslim.
-Native traditional religions are practised in rural areas throughout the country but rarely are practised publicly in cities, in part because many indigenous religious groups are intrinsically local in character.
+Native traditional religions are practised in rural areas throughout the country but rarely are practised publicly in cities, in part because many indigenous religious groups are intrinsically local.